twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

    - The second entry, `char b`, will be at offset 4 in memory.
 This is expected since the length of an int is 4 bytes.
    - The third entry, `int *c`, will be at offset 8 in memory, not at offset 5 as you might expect.
 The compiler adds three bytes of padding to align the pointer to a 4-byte boundary.

+This behavior is dependent on your compiler, cpu, and whether you are using 32 or 64-bit architecture.
+For wasm32 with clang:

+   - char is 1 byte aligned
+   - short is 2 byte aligned
+   - pointers are 4 byte aligned
+   - int, long, int32_t are 4 byte aligned
+   - double (`Float 64`) is 8-byte aligned

-This behavior is dependent on your compiler and whether you are using 32 or 64-bit architecture.
-But for wasm32 with clang, what I just described is what happens for pointer alignment.
-Doubles (`Float 64`s) are 8-byte aligned.
-If you are not familiar with structure padding, there are many articles on the internet you can search for.
-These alignment issues are also why twr-wasm `malloc` (and GCC `malloc` for that matter) aligns new memory allocations on an 8-byte boundary.
+If you are not familiar with structure padding, there are many articles on the web.

+Alignment requirements are why twr-wasm `malloc` (and GCC `malloc` for that matter) aligns new memory allocations on an 8-byte boundary.

-When accessing C structs in JavaScript/TypeScript, you have to do a bit of integer math to find the correct structure entry.
-For example, using twr-wasm with the above test structure, you access the elements like this (using JavaScript):
+When accessing a C struct in JavaScript/TypeScript, you have to do a bit of arithmetic to find the correct structure entry.
+For example, using twr-wasm with the above `struct test_struct`, you access the elements like this using JavaScript:

 ~~~
 const structMem = await mod.callC(["get_test_struct"]);